Evert-R/milestone-three/README.md

     - Enables all users to click on the track's user name to see its profile page
   - Enables all users to see the track votes
     - Enables all users to click on the voter's user name to see its profile page
-- Profile
-  - Enables all users to see other users profiles
-  - Enables the loggged in user to update its own details
 - Vote (via a track in the list)
   - Enables voters to vote for a track
   - Enables voters to leave a motivation with their vote